 The idea of this method by Brian Tracy’s in his book “Eat That Frog” is simple, identify your frog or worst task and then get that task done straight away and as fast as possible.

 Listing pending tasks on sticky notes or a notebook work, but specialised to-do list software is better.
 A to-do app allows you to do a lot more than list tasks it gives you the power of task management.

 To-do list app and checklist tools come with built-in reminders.
 You can time your items to improve time management and workflow.
 In instances where several people are working on the same list, users can update and share, which enhances collaboration.

-Arranging tasks on an todo list app is less complicated than on paper.
-Firstly you can’t mislay or lose it but most important it’s with you 24/7 if you have you phone with you.
-Allowing you to add task from anywhere at anytime.
-To-Do lists and checklists in business allows everyone in the team to be able to identify who is doing what and where people are in the process.
+Arranging tasks on a todo list app is less complicated than on paper.
+Firstly you can’t mislay or lose it but most importantly it’s with you 24/7 if you have your phone with you.
+Allowing you to add tasks from anywhere at any time.
+To-Do lists and checklists in the business allow everyone in the team to be able to identify who is doing what and where people are in the process.

 Smart to-do list allows you the power to sort items by date, priority, who it is assigned to and other filters easily.
 This feature also makes it easy to search for specific activities, workspaces and key tags.
 Another plus side of to-do list software and checklist software is that it stores previous lists.
 If you have to confirm how a task was performed before s it went so well you can retrieve it and duplicate or create recurring checklists for everyone to follow.
 To enjoy all this, compare to-do apps carefully and pick one that matches your requirements.